 - The Finnsburg Encounter (Crossway Books, 1991)

 Courses offered in the past four years.

 ▹ indicates offered in the upcoming term[s]

-In this course we will explore agent-based computer models and simulations as a means of studying phenomena from both biological and social sciences.
-Agent-based simulation will then be used as a basis for introducing individual-based modeling and complex adaptive systems.
+In this course we will introduce important topics in the discipline of computer science (including algorithmic reasoning, data abstraction, procedural abstraction, program design, and recursion) in the context of computer modeling and simulation.
+In particular, we will explore a type of computer simulation known as agent-based modeling as a means of studying phenomena from both biological and social sciences.
 A significant amount of time will be spent teaching the NetLogo programming language as a software tool for developing simulations.
-We will also introduce some of the important topics in the discipline of computer science, including algorithmic reasoning and data abstraction.
 No prior experience in programming is assumed.
 This course counts as an environmental studies lab science cognate.
-3 hrs. lect./lab
+3 hrs. lect./lab DED

 Mathematical Foundations of Computing